 - Contribute to the strategy in marketing events and products;

 - Assist with writing proposals for new projects, including budgets, work plans, reports, evaluations, logic models, and other supporting documentation required in applications;

 - Serve as a spokesperson for specific education and/or advocacy initiatives;

-Qualifications include a Bachelor of Science/Arts degree, at a minimum, required; Masters of Social Work, Public Health, or a related field highly desirable.
+Qualifications include a Bachelor of Science/Arts degree, at a minimum, required; Masters of Social Work, Public Health, or related field highly desirable.
 3 years’ experience in public health field/and or a school environment.
 Knowledge of health systems and clinical level work.
 Strong writing, research, and editing skills.
-Up to 20% travel required to regional or statewide meetings and/or national meetings depending on projects and needs, so Vermont-based or regional candidates preferred.
-Potential for remote work from a home office combined with an onsite presence in Brattleboro, VT.
+Up to 20% travel required to regional or statewide meetings and/or national meetings depending on projects and needs.
+Vermont-based or regional candidates highly preferred.
+Potential for some remote work from a home office combined with an onsite presence in Brattleboro, VT.

-This is either a 0.8 or 1.0 FTE position offering a competitive salary with benefits.
+This is a 1.0 FTE position offering a competitive salary with benefits.
 This search is actively underway so prompt application is encouraged.
-Interviews will be conducted and start date asap.
-Interested candidates, please submit a cover letter, resume and 3 telephone references to email@example.com.
+Interviews will be conducted and start ASAP.
+Interested candidates should submit a cover letter and resume to email@example.com.
 Three telephone references will be required later.

 CHL is an affirmative action, equal opportunity employer and is dedicated to the goal of building a culturally diverse staff and board within a multicultural environment.
 Qualified candidates with a commitment to personal and community health and the mission and values of the organization are encouraged to apply for any open position.